describo/crate-builder-component/README.md

 ## Events

+-   `ready`: When you pass a crate into the component the internal data view first needs to be created.
+This takes longer as the size of the crate grows.
+Further, downloading large crates in your app to pass into the component can also be slow.
+So, if you want to put a loading indicator over the top of the component when you first start the download to when the crate is ready to be used, listen for this event to cancel the indicator.
 -   `@save:crate`: whenever the crate changes internally, this event will be emitted with the full crate for your app to save or handle in some way
 -   `@save:crate:template`: this event emits the current crate as a template with a name.
 This is so